syncfusion-content/javascript-docs/js/Schedule/Views.md

 {% include image.html url="/js/Schedule/Views_images/Views_img3.png" Caption=""%}

-N> **Important**: When the date ranges specified in the renderDates property yield more than the difference of 7 days, then the schedule is rendered in the month-like view with the user provided dates.
-When the date difference yields less than 7, then the schedule gets rendered in the normal view with the specified dates.
+N> **Important**: When the date ranges are specified in the renderDates property, they yield more than the difference of 7 days.
+The schedule is then rendered in the month-like view with the provided dates.
+When the date difference yields lesser than 7, then the schedule gets rendered in the normal view with the specified dates.